jameslnewell/rechannel/README.md

 - `reducer : object` _Required_.
 A keyed object of reducer functions that may be passed to `combineReducers()`.
 Learn more about reducer functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#reducer).
 - `middleware : array<function>` Optional.
 An array of middleware functions.
 Learn more about middleware functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#middleware).
 - `enhancer : array<function>` Optional.
 An array of enhancer functions.
 Learn more about enhancer functions in the [Redux docs](http://redux.js.org/docs/Glossary.html#store-enhancer).
+- `history : History` Optional.
+A [history](https://www.npmjs.com/package/history) instance.
+Default's to `react-router`'s `browserHistory` on the client and the result of `react-router`'s `createMemoryHistory` on the server.
+Learn more about history objects in the `react-router` [Histories docs](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md).

 Hooks: